0x4337/0xExplain-client/README.md

 ### Wallet Analysis

 This page is still in development and will be updated in the future.
 However, the page will currently provide important information such as wallet balance, creation date, total gas spent, ERC-721 / ERC-1155 tokens held etc...

-## How It Works

-0xExplain is built on top of the GPT-4 AI model, which is capable of providing detailed, human-like explanations of complex data and solidity code.
-The tool communicates with the Ethereum network using various APIs to fetch data points.
-It then uses GPT-4 to analyze and explain the fetched data, providing users with easily understandable insights into the Ethereum ecosystem.

 ## Usage